Pratik-it/Nodal-Analysis/README.md

 # Nodal-Analysis

 ## Project Overview
-This project demonstrates nodal analysis, a fundamental technique in petroleum engineering used to optimize oil and gas production systems.
-The analysis integrates Inflow Performance Relationship (IPR) and Tubing Performance Relationship (TPR) curves to determine the optimal operating point for a well under different tubing sizes.
+This project demonstrates the visualization of Inflow Performance Relationship (IPR) and Tubing Performance Relationship (TPR) curves, which are fundamental concepts in petroleum engineering for analyzing well production performance.
 ## Key Features
 - IPR curve generation using field data from PetroWiki
 - TPR analysis for three different tubing sizes (1.90 in, 2.375 in, 2.875 in)